An Improved Approximation Algorithm for Maximin Shares: Introduction

 \subsection{Our Results and Techniques}

-In this paper, we develop a new approach that gives a simple algorithm for showing the existence of a $\tfrac{3}{4}$-MMS allocation.
-Furthermore, our approach is powerful enough to be easily extended in two directions: First, we get a strongly polynomial time algorithm to find a $\tfrac{3}{4}$-MMS allocation, where we do not need to approximate the MMS values at all.
-Second, we show that there always exists a $(\tfrac{3}{4}+\tfrac{1}{12n})$-MMS allocation, breaking the barrier of $\tfrac{3}{4}$.
-This considerably improves the approximation guarantee for small $n$.
-We note that there are works, e.g.,~\cite{amanatidis2017approximation,ghodsi2017fair}, exploring better approximation factors for a small number of agents, and, to the best of our knowledge, $\tfrac{3}{4}$ was the best factor known for $n> 4$.
+In this paper, we develop a new approach that gives a simple algorithm for showing the existence of a $\tf34$-MMS allocation.
+Furthermore, our approach is powerful enough to be easily extended in two directions: First, we get a strongly polynomial time algorithm to find a $\tf34$-MMS allocation, where we do not need to use the PTAS in \cite{woeginger1997polynomial} to approximate the MMS values at all.
+Second, we show that there always exists a $(\tf34+\tfrac{1}{12n})$-MMS allocation, improving the best previous factor by Ghodsi et al.~\cite{ghodsi2017fair}.
+This improves the approximation guarantee, most notably for small $n$.
+We note that there are works, e.g.,~\cite{amanatidis2017approximation,ghodsi2017fair}, exploring better approximation factors for a small number of agents, and $\tf34$ was the best factor known for $n> 4$.

 Our algorithms are extremely simple.
-We first describe the basic algorithm, given in Section~\ref{sec:MMS-known}, that shows the existence of $\tfrac{3}{4}$-MMS allocations.
-Since MMS values are scale-invariant, we scale valuations to make each agent's MMS value 1.
-Then, we assign \emph{high-value items} to agents, who value them at least $\tfrac{3}{4}$, with a simple greedy approach based on the pigeonhole principle, and remove the assigned items and the agents receiving these items from further consideration.
+We first describe the basic algorithm, given in Section~\ref{sec:MMS-known}, that shows the existence of a $\tf34$-MMS allocation.
+We assume that MMS values are known for all agents.
+Since the MMS problem is scale-invariant (shown in Lemma \ref{lem:Scale}), we scale valuations to make each agent's MMS value 1.
+Then, we assign \emph{high-value items} (e.g., a single item that some agent values at least $\tf34$) to agents, who value them at least $\tf34$, with a simple greedy approach based on the pigeonhole principle.
+We remove the assigned items and the agents receiving these items from further consideration.
 This reduces the number of high-value items to be at most $2n'$, where $n'$ is the number of remaining agents.
 These greedy assignments massively simplify allocation of high-value items, which was the most challenging part of previous algorithms.
 Next, we prepare $n'$ bags, one for each remaining agent, and put at most two high-value items in each bag.
-Then, we add low-value items on top of each of these bags one by one using a bag-filling procedure until the value of bag for some agent is at least $\tfrac{3}{4}$.
-The main technical challenge here is to show that there are enough low-value items to give every agent a bag they value at least $\tfrac{3}{4}$.
+Then, we add low-value items on top of each of these bags one by one using a bag filling procedure until the value of bag for some agent is at least $\tf34$.
+The main technical challenge here is to show that there are enough low-value items to give every agent a bag they value at least $\tf34$.